Stfort52/cblab-kogo-workshop/KOGO_2023_Monocle.md

 define progress 2.
 Reduce the dimensionality of the data 3.
 Order cells in pseudotime

+Typically, to order cells by progress, we want to reduce the number of genes analyzed.
+So we can use the top 1000 most overdispersed genes to order our cells.
 ``` r
 clustering_DEG_genes <- differentialGeneTest(cds, fullModelFormulaStr = '~Cluster')
 ordering_genes <- row.names(clustering_DEG_genes)[order(clustering_DEG_genes$qval)][1:1000]